 David E. Hall

-David Hall is president of Kansas City, Mo.-based Hallmark Cards, Inc. He also serves on the boards of directors for Hallmark, Crown Media Holdings, Inc., and the Hallmark Corporate Foundation.
+David Hall is executive vice chairman of the board of directors of Kansas City, Mo.-based Hallmark Cards, Inc. He also serves on the boards of directors for Hallmark Media Holdings, Inc., and the Hallmark Corporate Foundation.

 Hall, a grandson of the company’s founder, Joyce C. Hall, joined Hallmark in 1981.
 He has held management positions in sales administration, finance, and order distribution.
 He worked as a staff attorney in Hallmark’s legal department, served as director of retailer relations and communications for the card/specialty channel, and was director of subsidiary integration for a greeting card subsidiary of Hallmark.
 He has served as a member of Hallmark’s board of directors since 1996.

 In 1999, Hall was named vice president for U.S. marketing and sales at Binney & Smith (now called Crayola, LLC), a Hallmark subsidiary that manufactures and sells Crayola® brand products.
 In 2002, Hall returned to Kansas City as senior vice president of human resources for Hallmark.
 Starting in 2005, he served as president of Hallmark North America, leading operations for Hallmark’s North American businesses.
-He was promoted to his current role in 2015.
+He was promoted to president of Hallmark Cards, Inc. in 2015 and was named to his current role of executive vice chairman of the board of directors in 2019.

 Hall earned his law degree at the University of Kansas Law School, Lawrence, Kan., and his bachelor’s degree in economics at Davidson College, Davidson, N.C.